sara-sabr/ITStrategy/presentations/en/SLF.md

 #### Challenge current thinking and approaches

 - Examples
-  - No more status update meetings due to modern tools (KANBAN boards in the open)
+  - No more status update meetings, transition to modern tools (e.g. Kanban boards in the open)
-  - This presentation not working in IE and refusal to make it work in IE because we're focusing on modern tech
+  - This Web-based presentation doesn't work in IE - because of use of modern tech
   - Technical work needing to be reviewed by non technical staff for approval
   - Defaults over standards (if an expert in their respective area proposes a different approach than the departmental 'default' they are free to do so -- perhaps that will become the next default)